sotostzam/perceptron/search-algorithms/README.md

 ### Best First Search

-Unlike the hill climbing algorithm, **Best first search** keeps all state-nodes in its frontier.
+Unlike the hill climbing algorithm, **best first search** keeps all state-nodes in its frontier.
 Doing this means that the algorithm can return back to another state if it is following a worse path.

-We can assume the pseudocode for the hill climbing algorithm as following:
+We can assume the pseudocode for the best first search algorithm as following:

 ```Pseudocode
 algorithm bestFS(graph, origin, target)